geldata/nextjs-gel-auth-template/README.md

 After that, you can open the Mailpit UI in your browser at `http://localhost:8025`.

-#### Updating the SMTP settings in the EdgeDB UI
+#### Updating the SMTP settings in the Gel UI

-To test the reset password flow with Mailpit, you need to update the SMTP settings in the EdgeDB UI.
-Open the EdgeDB UI with the `edgedb ui` command and navigate to the Auth tab.
+To test the reset password flow with Mailpit, you need to update the SMTP settings in the Gel UI.
+Open the Gel UI with the `npx gel ui` command and navigate to the Auth tab.
 Go to the "SMTP" section and update the settings with the following values:

 - Host: `localhost`
 - Port: `1025`